Norse settlement of North America: Newfoundland

-Evidence of the Norse west of Greenland came in the 1960s when archaeologist Anne Stine Ingstad and author Helge Ingstad excavated a Norse site at L'Anse aux Meadows in Newfoundland.
+Evidence of the Norse west of Greenland came in the 1960s when the archaeologist Anne Stine Ingstad and the author Helge Ingstad excavated what proved to be a Norse site at L'Anse aux Meadows in Newfoundland.
 They found a bronze, ring-headed pin like those the Norse used to fasten their cloaks inside the cooking pit of one of the larger dwellings.
 A stone oil lamp and a small spindle whorl, used to maintain the spindle's speed of rotation while spinning fiber, were found inside another building.
 A fragment of a bone needle was discovered in the firepit of a third dwelling.
-It may have been used for nålebinding, a needlework technique that predated knitting.
-A small, decorated brass fragment, once gilded, was also discovered.
-Much slag formed as a by-product from the smelting and working of iron was found on the site along with many iron boat nails or rivets.
+It may have been used for nålebinding, a needlework technique predating knitting.
+Much slag, formed as a by-product from the smelting and working of iron, was found on the site along with many iron boat nails or rivets.

 The site is different from the colonies in Greenland; it was not a permanent continuous settlement.
 Archaeologists have found no burials, no farmland, no stables for livestock, and a near absence of soapstone, which was widely used by the Greenlanders for household tools.

-Birgitta Wallace has said that location of the site and the type of buildings present "suggests that seafaring was the most important function of the settlement."
+Birgitta Wallace noted that the site's location and building types "suggests that seafaring was the most important function of the settlement".
 The buildings include several large living halls and specialized workshops including one for boat repair and construction.
 According to historian Eleanor Barraclough, one major purpose of the site was boat repair.
 The land is bare and open now, but it was forested during the time the Norse were active.
 The presence of wood and nuts from the Juglans cinerea walnut tree, which grows wild on the continental mainland but not Newfoundland itself, indicates that the site was used as a staging area for further voyages.